anoma/nspec/docs/node_architecture/engines/decryption_overview.juvix.md

 A `DecryptResponse` contains the data decrypted by a decryption engine instance in response to a DecryptRequest.

 - `data`: The decrypted data.
-- `error`: An error message if decryption failed.
+- `err`: An error message if decryption failed.

 ## Message sequence diagrams